Join me for a scenic ride through Northern Mexico’s most rugged & beautiful landscapes in the Copper Canyon on “El Chepe” — the Copper Canyon train.

 It’s difficult to find better words when you’re in the moment.

 We’d been traveling by train through the Copper Canyon, one of Mexico’s greatest natural treasures, and the scenery was spectacular.
 But the views here in the little town of Divisadero were my favorite by far.

 Mexico’s Copper Canyon dominates the southern landscape of Chihuahua, the country’s largest state.
 You really can’t appreciate how vast and remote this area is until you see it in person.

 The Copper Canyon Train

 In fact the famous Grand Canyon in Arizona isn’t quite as “grand”.
-Mexico’s version is both bigger and deeper than it’s neighboring cousin in the US.
+Mexico’s Copper Canyon is actually both bigger and deeper than its famous American cousin.

-There is a first-class railroad that will take you through the rough wilderness too.
-Affectionately called “El Chepe”, this train journey was a highlight of my recent trip to Northern Mexico.
-It was both comfortable and safe.
+Even better, there is a first-class railroad that takes you through this rough wilderness too.
+Affectionately called “El Chepe”, this train journey through the Copper Canyon was a highlight of my recent trip to Northern Mexico.

 One such town was Creel, the big tourism hub of the region.

 Creel has a whopping population of 5,000.
 It also marks the highest point of the train journey at just under 8,000 feet.
 Beginning its life as a logging town — these days Creel is full of colorful craft shops, small family-owned restaurants, local cowboys, and Tarahumara Indians trying to earn a meager living.